 They don’t go into the cause of goodness, so why of the other shop? . . .
 Badness is of the self, the one, the you or me on our oddy knockies, and that self is made by old Bog or God and is his great pride and radosty.
 But the not-self cannot have the bad, meaning they of the government and the judges and the schools cannot allow the bad because they cannot allow the self.
 And is not our modern history, my brothers, the story of brave malenky selves fighting these big machines?

 In this quote, which is in Part One, Chapter 4, Alex addresses Deltoid.
-He and his colleagues have worked on the problem for years but have yet to figure out the source of evil behavior in human beings.
-Alex believes that there is no answer, nor is there a way to root out the behavior.
-It’s a part of all human beings and is as crucial and as hard to understand as good behavior is.
+He and his colleagues have worked on the problem for years but have yet to figure out the source of evil behaviour in human beings.
+Alex believes that there is no answer, nor is there a way to root out the behaviour.
+It’s a part of all human beings and is as crucial and as hard to understand as good behaviour is.

 This is one of the most important philosophical statements that Alex makes throughout the novel.
 He evokes God, suggesting that God’s creation of indecent-thinking human beings is something to be celebrated.
 “Our modern history,” he says, is the “story of brave malenky selves fighting these big machines.”